This PDF is the current document as it appeared on Public Inspection on 10/24/2014 at 8:45 am.

 Occupational Safety and Health Administration (OSHA), Labor.

-In this notice, OSHA announces its final decision to expand the scope of recognition for Underwriters Laboratories Inc., as a Nationally Recognized Testing Laboratory (NRTL).
-Additionally, OSHA announces its final decision to incorporate two new test standards into the NRTL Program's list of appropriate test standards.
+In this notice, OSHA announces its final decision to expand the scope of recognition for Underwriters Laboratories Inc. as a Nationally Recognized Testing Laboratory (NRTL).

 FOR FURTHER INFORMATION CONTACT: